VIN-y/MissChanger/Klipper_Config/Alpha/README.md

 * Irrelevant settings in `printer.cfg`

 * `moonraker.conf` registry

-These settings / files / folders tend to contain information and calibration values specific to your printer.
-Thus, it advised that you create a backup before deletion.

 To fully uninstall the back-end, run one of the following command over SSH.
 Make sure to select the link that is relevant to the version that is currently install on the printer.